CEDS on the move

 Through our child-centered curriculum, CEDS students will develop an active approach to learning that is full of confidence, enthusiasm and joy.
 Their cognitive, emotional and physical development will proceed as our experienced faculty build curriculum guided by the children’s interests, keeping school fun and inspiring.
 By facilitating the growth of their character and moral integrity, CEDS students will use their knowledge, compassion and intellect to promote health, happiness, peace and justice for all citizens.

 A few summers ago the Vestry of the Church of the Epiphany voted to move its house of worship from York Avenue at 74th Street one block west to the historic Jan Hus Presbyterian Church at 351 East 74th Street.
 This will be Epiphany’s sixth home since its founding in downtown Manhattan in 1833.

 Q: What will happen to The Church of the Epiphany Day School?

 There will be all new bright classrooms and play spaces!
-Classes and instruction at CEDS will continue uninterrupted in the current Epiphany space on York Avenue until both the building renovation at 351 East 74th Street and the 2020-2021 school year are complete.
-CEDS is looking forward to moving prior to the beginning of the 2021-2022 school year into its expanded and modernized classroom space located on the upper floors of 351 East 74th Street.
+Classes and instruction at CEDS will continue uninterrupted in the current Epiphany space on York Avenue until the building renovation at 351 East 74th Street is complete.
+CEDS is looking forward to moving into its expanded and modernized classroom space located on the upper floors of 351 East 74th Street.
 CEDS will also have dedicated and secure elevator access, a gymnasium and outdoor play space.

 Q: When will all this happen?
 What’s the timeline?